manish-jss/Easykart-KMM/README.md

 <h1 align="center"># Easykart (Kotlin Multiplatform Mobile) 👜 </h1>

 <p align="center">
-**Easykart-KMM** is a simple and sample mobile application built to demonstrate the use of Kotlin Multiplatform Mobile for developing Android and iOS applications 👜 .
+**Easykart-KMM** is a sample mobile application built to demonstrate the use of Kotlin Multiplatform Mobile for developing Android and iOS applications 👜 .
 </p>